Adsito/RustMapEditor/README.md

 - Extended SDK to allow loading prefabs from bundle files
 	- Warning: Unity will use alot RAM if you load prefabs from the game files.
 So don't press play if you have unsaved changes.
 	- The prefab loading is really basic, it works but its not the best
-	- Prefabs don't have any materials and appear black

-### 5) Pasting a Custom Monument
-	-custom monuments including heightmaps, alpha, topology, and terrain textures can be loaded and will be blended using the 'arid' biome. other biomes will be masked
-	-warning: map MUST be the same size as the monument file. (all are 4096) -specify the monument's dimension in 'length' (this is the number on the filename) -specify location in x, y
-	-load from file
-	-don't use paths in monuments yet

-### 6) pasting map portions
-	- portions of maps can be imported
-	-warning: maps must be the same size
-	-specify the source location in x1, y1 and dimension in length and width boxes -select map file

-### 7) pasting whole maps
-	-for use in making collab maps. will import 1k and 2k maps into a 4k map
+	- Prefabs from core/building won't load.

-### 8) Rotating Maps
+### 5) Rotating Maps
 	- Rotate Clockwise or Counterclockwise.
 	- Rotate All Splatmaps (Ground, Biome, Alpha, Topology), Prefabs and Heightmaps (Land and Water).
-	- To rotate Heightmap,prefabs and paths go to MapIO and at the bottom click either 'CW' or 'CCW'.
-	- To rotate Splatmaps, go to land, select land layer (Ground, Biome, Alpha, Topology) and at the bottom click either 'CW' or 'CCW'.
+	- To rotate map, select MapIO and select either 'Rotate 90° or Rotate 270°'
 	- For Topologies each topology layer will need to be rotated seperately for now.
+Should be fixed shortly.